cedx/which.hx/docs/usage/cli.md

 Find the instances of an executable in the system path.

     <command> : The name of the command to find.

   Flags:
           --all, -a : List all instances of executables found (instead of just the first one).
          --help, -h : Output usage information.
-		 --silent, -s : Silence the output, just return the exit code (0 if any executable is found, otherwise 1).
       --version, -v : Output the version number.
 ```

 For example: